Authorization and access control

 ** Only when set as workspace administrator

-Workspace Administrators have the most power over a Workspace and can invite new users, alter Workspace permissions for users, edit processes, runtime environments, and run processes.
+Workspace Administrators have the most power over a Workspace and can invite new users, alter Workspace permissions for users, edit processes, unattended workers, and run processes.

 The Administrator role in a Workspace is not equal to the Admin role in an Organization.
 To follow the principle of least privilege, your should assign to your Workspace Administrator the role of Member in the Organization.

 The Workspace Developer cannot add users or modify permissions, but they can otherwise view and edit everything within the context of a Workspace.
-The Developer role should be used for robot developers whose task is to maintain and develop robots and users who require more access than run processes or view their results.
+The Developer role should be used for robot developers whose task is to maintain and develop robots for unattended or attended automation, and users who require more access than run processes or view their results.

-The Workspace Operator is a role suitable for users who need to run or schedule tasks and view the results of the processes.
+The Workspace Operator is a role suitable for users who need to run or schedule tasks and view the results of the processes, or run attended automations via the assistant application.
 The Operator role in a Workspace cannot alter any settings or invite new users, making it a good role to be used for daily tasks for running a premade process.

 In the context of a Workspace: